doyoungkim-ml/doyoungkim-ml/README.md

 ### Hi there 👋, I am Doyoung Kim from South Korea.

-Hi, I am a MS student studying LLM.
+Hi, I am an MS student studying LLM.
 I am a member of Language & Knowledge Lab at [KAIST AI](https://github.com/kaistAI/), advised by [Minjoon Seo](https://seominjoon.github.io/).
 Before studying LLM, I completed my BS in Mathematics & Computer Science(double major) at KAIST.

         My lifelong research goal is to solve undiscovered problems beyond the spatiotemporal limitations inherent to humans using AI.
 As a starting point for the goal, I am particularly interested in two main areas below, which are also my research direction for the graduate study: